neurord/ephys_anal/README.rst

 Analyzes individual experiments in which population spikes are recorded before (baseline) and after (follow-up) LTP induction.
 The LTP induction is detected automatically as the last gap between pop-spikes greater than induction_gap (e.g. 32 sec, assuming pop-spikes measured once per 30 sec).
 Assumes input data is a text file output from labview, in which there are 24 header lines, and the remaining data are in two columns: time and voltage.
 Program takes the single voltage column and cuts it into N traces of K samples, where samples_per_trace is read from one of the header lines.

 Must provide information on experiments, such as filename that data is in, sex, age, any drugs, brain region, and frequency of induction protocol.
 Specify these from within python with the following syntax:

    ARGS="filename sex age drugs frequency region"

-To modify the information stored with experiments, modify parse_args in pop_spike_utilities.py
+To modify the information stored with experiments, modify parse_args in pop_spike_utilities.py (and then modify GrpAvgPopSpike.py which uses the same arg parser)

 *Adjustable parameters include:*